 2 pm: After skiing for the morning, we stop by Cloud 9 for some Champagne and to reward ourselves for a great weekend of skiing!

 3 pm: We ski to the base to continue the party at the Ale House.
 I decide that the “Bottle of Prosecco” deal is too good to pass up.
 Bubbles are my drink of choice and anytime it’s socially acceptable to drink straight from the bottle, I don’t have the willpower to pass that up!
-So classy, I know.
+Classy, I know.

 5:30 pm: In continuing my good decision making, we decide to head back to the hotel.
 They have just put out freshly baked cookies and hot cocoa in the lobby.

 6 pm: Passed out in bed.
 Shocker, I know!

-10:30 pm: I wake up when Ari comes back from dinner (without me).
+10:30 pm: I wake up when the bf comes back from dinner (without me).
 He’s bearing gifts for the soon to be hungover: a chicken sandwich and fries.
 I devour it immediately.

 11 pm: My belly is full, but with it comes the realization that all traces of my first week of intermittent fasting have disappeared.
 What started as a week of embracing Intermittent Fasting and being so excited about trying something new, ended in a spectacular dietary crash.

 Here are my takeaways from the week one of intermittent fasting:

 Hydration as soon as I wake up is important!
 It’s easy to drink my entire water goal for the day if I start early.
 (And remember to add electrolytes!)

 Eating a larger meal as soon as my window opens is crucial.
 It will help me stay full longer.
-I found that by changing the order of my meals as well as the size and what I ate, I wasn’t so quick to feel hungry again.
+By changing the order of my meals as well as the size and what I ate, I wasn’t so quick to feel hungry again.

 I need to avoid peanut butter, almond butter, or any other type of nut butter.
 This was directly related to some pretty significant GI upset I experienced after consuming it.
 As much as I love nut butter, this was a sad finding and I need to minimize my intake!